Adult Day School

 What courses are available?
 What about in my location?

-I was in ESL.
+English is not my first language.
 Can I take courses through Adult Day School?

-No. Hybrid courses are 4 days in-school plus 1 day online.
+No. Hybrid courses are 3 days in-school plus 2 days online.
 Different course material is covered each day.
 We cannot change the format (online versus in-school); location; or time of day (morning versus afternoon) of the courses.

 How do I know if my registration is approved?